B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/AlleleCall.rst

     --no-cleanup                (Optional) If provided, intermediate files generated during process execution are not removed at the end (default: False).

-    --hash-profile              (Optional) Create a TSV file with hashed allelic profiles.
-Profiles can be hashed with any of the hashing algorithms implemented in the hashlib and zlib Python libraries (default: None).
+    --hash-profiles             (Optional) Create a TSV file with hashed allelic profiles.
+Profiles can be hashed using any of the hash algorithms implemented in the hashlib and zlib Python libraries (default: None).

     --force-continue            (Optional) If provided, chewie will not warn users and ask for permission to